Zgirt/QCS-Budget-Proposal/README.md

 ### Ecosystem Development (5 HC)

 The Ecosystem Development team focuses on expanding the Qubic ecosystem through grants programs, incubator programs, crypto partnerships, and institutional real-world partnerships.
 In Q3 and Q4, the team onboarded close to 10 projects, including **Vottun** and **Qubex**, contributing to wider user adoption.
 The requested budget will cover running costs, onboarding a new market maker, and organizing smaller events.
+Additionally, the team will work to pave the way for the ecosystem to operate independently in a decentralized manner as quickly as possible.

 ### Community Management (15 HC)